Why doesn’t every storage array just have data reduction built-in? Are deduplication and compression really that hard? In a word: yes…. they are.

 Doing data reduction itself isn’t hard, but doing it at large scale reliably without sacrificing performance turns out to be really, really hard.
-Let’s explore why data reduction is so difficult, and then how the Pure Storage® FlashArray data deduplication and compression solves these challenges.
+Let’s explore why data reduction is beneficial from a sustainability standpoint, why it can be difficult, and how the Pure Storage® data deduplication and compression solves these challenges.

 Why is Primary Data Deduplication So Difficult?

 1. Deduplication Breeds Randomization, Slowing Reads

 The single biggest challenge around deduplication is dealing with the massive increase in random I/O. Traditional disk array architectures do a lot of work to try to serialize I/O streams, because random I/O is the Achilles’ heel of a rotating hard drive.
 The very process of deduplication takes that well-ordered I/O stream and picks out duplicate pieces and stores pointers to those instead.